+Punxsutawney Phil, the great weather prognosticator.
 We all know the rules of Groundhog Day.
 On February 2, a groundhog is said to forecast weather by looking for his shadow.
 If it’s sunny out, and he sees it, we’re in for six more weeks of winter.
 On the other hand, a cloudy Groundhog Day is supposed to forecast an early spring.

-Of course, it can’t be cloudy, or sunny, everywhere.
+Of course, it can’t be cloudy, or sunny, everywhere at once.
 And many towns in the U.S. and Canada have their own local groundhogs and local traditions for Groundhog Day.

 Since 1887, members of the Punxsutawney Groundhog Club have held public celebrations of Groundhog Day.
 Punxsutawney is where Bill Murray was in the movie Groundhog Day.
 From the looks of things … a good time is had by all.

 It’s an event that takes place in Earth’s orbit around the sun, as we move between the solstices and equinoxes.
 In other words, Groundhog Day falls more or less midway between the December solstice and the March equinox.
 Each cross-quarter day is actually a collection of dates, and various traditions celebrate various holidays at this time.
 February 2 is the year’s first cross-quarter day.

 Of course, the division of the year into segments is common to many cultures.
 Our ancestors were more aware of the sun’s movements across the sky than we are, since their plantings and harvests depended on it.

+Groundhog Day in various cultures.
 In the ancient Celtic calendar, the year is also divided into quarter days (equinoxes and solstices) and cross-quarter days on a great neopagan wheel of the year.
 Thus, just as February 2 is marked by the celebration of Candlemas by some Christians, such as the Roman Catholics, in contemporary paganism, this day is called Imbolc and is considered a traditional time for initiations.

 The celebration of Groundhog Day came to America along with immigrants from Great Britain and Germany.
 The tradition can be traced to early Christians in Europe, when a hedgehog was said to look for his shadow on Candlemas Day.

 If Candlemas Day be fair and bright, winter will have another flight.
 But if it be dark with clouds and rain, winter is gone and will not come again.

 Half your wood and half your hay, you should have on Candlemas Day.

 A shepherd would rather see a wolf enter his stable on Candlemas Day than see the sun shine.

 Quando a Senhora das Candeias está a rir está o inverno para vir, quando está a chorar está o inverno a acabar.
-Here is the translation: If she smiles (Sun) the winter is yet to come, if she cries (Rain) the winter is over.
+[Translation: If she smiles (Sun) the winter is yet to come, if she cries (Rain) the winter is over]

 So whether you celebrate with a real groundhog and a real shadow – or just pause a moment on this day to reflect on the passing of the seasons.